 Lead Investigator: Dr Jerome Swinny

-A region of the brain that is susceptible to degeneration in ageing and is particularly vulnerable in dementias is the locus coeruleus (LC).
-Cells of the LC produce the neurochemical noradrenaline, which acts throughout the brain to control fundamental human behaviours such as cognition and emotion.
+The locus coeruleus (LC) is a region of the brain that is susceptible to degeneration in ageing and is particularly vulnerable in dementias.
+Cells of the LC produce the chemical noradrenaline that is important in controlling behaviours such as thinking, memory and emotion.

-Thus, the loss of LC neurons and consequent decrease in noradrenaline levels has a devastating effect in dementias, depriving people not only of their ability to consciously make sense of their world but also the emotional stability that this neurochemical ensures.
+The LC also helps in developing strategies to cope with stressful life events and is essential for our stress response.
+The loss of LC neurons and the decrease in noradrenaline levels has a devastating effect in dementias, depriving people not only of their ability to consciously make sense of their world but also the emotional stability that this neurochemical ensures.

-This research will firstly investigate how Alzheimer’s disease alters the function of this vulnerable group of noradrenergic neurons in normal mice and an Alzheimer’s disease mouse-model.
+This research firstly aimed to investigate how Alzheimer’s disease affects the function of this vulnerable group of nerve cells that produce noradrenaline in healthy mice and a mouse-model of Alzheimer’s disease.

-A combination of electrophysiology, measuring the activation patterns of certain neurones, and understanding how these cells react to chronic stress will help the researchers to understand the changes that occur in these cells to lead to neurodegeneration, and how chronic stress may contribute to this process in a model that is already prone to the development of Alzheimer’s disease pathology.
+The research team studied how these cells react to chronic stress to understand the changes that occur in these cells that lead to neurodegeneration, and how chronic stress may contribute to this process.

 How will this benefit people with dementia?